anvitsaxena/CMPE277-ImplicitIntent/README.md

 # CMPE277-ImplicitIntent
-Assignment for my school course CMPE 277 - Smartphone Application Development
+This repository contains the assignment I did as part of my School course CMPE 277 - Smartphone Application Development.

+Implicit Intent is an Android Application which makes use of Implicit Intents to understand the functioning of ACTION_DIAL and ACTION_VIEW.